CarinaMarieWagner/carinawagner.github.io/README.md

 </head>
 <body>
   <h2> About me </h2>
   <p>My name is Carina Wagner, I am from Austria and I just turned 16 years old.
 I am a technical chollege studend and looking forward to starting my 3rd year in september.
 In my freetime I hang out with some friends.
-I am also the teamcaptain and player for an esports team.
-I am trying to improve my software skills nearly everyday.I started doing some projects with a 3d programm called Blender and build a few little webseites.
+I am also the teamcaptain and player for an esports team.</p>
+  <p>I am trying to improve my software skills nearly everyday.I started doing some projects with a 3d programm called Blender and build a few little webseites.
 I am trying my hardest to get better at both.
 I am living together with mother Petra, my father Christian, my sister Lisa and my two dogs Brenda and Terry. </p>
   <h3>My Contact informations</h3>
   <article>Carina Wagner</article>
   <article>Kleopferstraße</article>